 Plot: A failed reporter is bonded to an alien entity, one of many symbiotes who have invaded Earth.
-But the being takes a liking to Earth and decides to protect it.
+But the being takes a liking to Earth and decides to protect it – Venom.

 Released: October 2018

-When Deadpool proved that you can still make R-rated superhero movies that make money, Sony finally had the guts to give Venom the kind of film his fans have been crying out for and although this film is nowhere near graphic as either Deadpool film, this version is still a massive improvement on one seen in Spiderman 3, helped massively by a strong cast and believable story (in term of superhero movies).
-Going into this film I had relatively low expectations given Sony’s recent record.
-But surprisingly Venom easily won me over.
+When Deadpool proved you can still make R-rated superhero movies that make money, Sony finally had the guts to give Venom the film his fans have been crying out for and although this film is nowhere near graphic as either Deadpool film, this version is still a massive improvement on one seen in Spiderman 3, helped massively by a strong cast and believable story (in term of superhero movies).
+Going into this film, I had relatively low expectations given Sony’s recent record.
+But surprisingly, Venom easily won me over.

-I’m not going to stay that this film had the most unique plot going, but what Venom did, it did well and introduced enough new elements to justify the film’s existence, while leaving questions about Brock’s relationship with Anne Weying (Williams) or more of the venom lore to potential sequels,
+I’m not going to say that this film had a unique plot going, but what Venom did, it did well and introduced enough new elements to justify the film’s existence, while leaving questions about Brock’s relationship with Anne Weying (Williams) or more of the venom lore to potential sequels,

 Venom has a clever script, a good story, along with a strong cast and tense action sequences.
 This all combined to make an enjoyable anti-hero film, however, in the sequel I would also like to see the graphic violence turned up further to the level of Spawn or The Thing level and really double down on the R-rating.